chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 # What can be exported?

-Because glTF is a data-driven format (even with extensions) not everything in UE4 can be exported to glTF.
+Because glTF is a data-driven format (even with extensions) not everything in Unreal can be exported to glTF.
 The range of supported content can be separated into primary and secondary assets.
 Primary assets are directly exportable by right-clicking on an asset of the following type in the Content Browser and selecting `Asset Actions -> Export...`:

 - [Materials](#materials)
 - [Static Meshes](#static-meshes)